FACTORS AFFECTING STABILITY

 The depth or quality of the liquid in the tank does not affect the free surface to any great degree.
 Free surface area is the main factor.
 Only a completely empty or completely full tank will have zero free surface.

 If water is shipped on board, then the effect is three fold.
 Firstly a weight is added high up in the vessel, thus reducing stability.
 Secondly, that water has a free surface effect, which will further reduce stability.
 Thirdly, the added weight causes the vessel to sink further in the water, thereby reducing freeboard, and reducing seaworthiness.
 Freeing ports are provided on deck, so that the water shipped on board can be cleared rapidly.
 These freeing ports should never be blocked.

-You may recall from Section 2 that reserve buoyancy is the volume of watertight hull areas above the waterline.
+Reserve buoyancy is the volume of watertight hull areas above the waterline.
 As weight is added to a vessel and it sinks in the water, the volume of space above the waterline decreases.
 When this space (reserve buoyancy), is gone the vessel will sink.

 It is necessary to have a certain reserve buoyancy as, when in a seaway with the ends or middle unsupported, the vessel will sink down to displace the same volume as it does in smooth water.
 This could result in the vessel foundering.

 If a vessel is damaged, and water can enter a compartment which was previously watertight, the compartment is said to have been bilged.
 When a compartment is bilged the buoyancy provided by the underwater volume of that compartment is lost, as is the reserve buoyancy of the enclosed volume above it.
 Before bilging, the reserve buoyancy was the entire enclosed volume above the original waterline.
 After bilging it is the enclosed volume above the new intact water plane area.